microsoft/moaw/workshops/serverless-overview/workshop.md

 </div>

+## Programming language

+We will have to create few functions in this workshop to address various problems.
+You can choose the programming language you are most confortable with among the ones [supported by Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/functions-versions#languages) but please keep in mind that solutions will only be provided in Python.

-With everything ready let's start the lab!
+With everything ready let's start the lab 🚀

 [az-cli-install]: https://learn.microsoft.com/en-us/cli/azure/install-azure-cli
 [az-func-core-tools]: https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v4%2Clinux%2Ccsharp%2Cportal%2Cbash#install-the-azure-functions-core-tools